Image

 Concepts, tools and practices for continuous improvement: Lean management system, problem-solving approaches (PDCA, A3 and Six Sigma).

-Extensive range of specialization courses: transportation, warehousing, integrated management software packages, project management, sustainability, applied artificial intelligence, among others.
+Extensive range of specialization courses: transportation, warehousing, enterprise resource planning (ERP) systems, project management, sustainability, applied artificial intelligence, among others.

 Application of skills acquired through an intervention project and an optional internship in an organization.